Bella Emberg

-Bella Emberg (born Sybil Dyke; 16 September 1937 – 12 January 2018) was an English comedy actress whose television career spanned 60 years.
+Bella Emberg (born Sybil Dyke; 16 September 1937 – 12 January 2018) was an English actress whose television career spanned 60 years.

 Early life and career

-Emberg was born in Brighton and grew up wanting to be an entertainer.
-Her professional debut was in weekly repertory in Ryde, Isle of Wight in the summer season of 1962, aged 25.
+Emberg was born on 16 September 1937 in Brighton, Sussex, and grew up wanting to be an entertainer.
+Her professional debut was in weekly repertory in Ryde, Isle of Wight, in the summer season of 1962, aged 25.

-She appeared in TV series such as The Benny Hill Show, Robin's Nest, Softly, Softly, Z Cars, Bear Behaving Badly and Grange Hill.
-Her best-known role was in The Russ Abbot Show, where she played superheroine Blunderwoman alongside Abbot's Cooperman character.
+She appeared in television series such as The Benny Hill Show, Robin's Nest, Softly, Softly, Z Cars, Dawson Watch, Bear Behaving Badly and Grange Hill.
+Her best-known role was as a cast member in The Russ Abbot Show, in which she played superheroine Blunderwoman alongside Abbot's Cooperman character and appeared in 69 episodes in various roles.
 The show ran from 1980 to 1996, and at its peak attracted 18 million viewers.